alice-ruv/Instant-Messaging-Program/README.md

 # Instant Messaging Program
-Sending encrypted messages between clients (C++) using end-to-end encryption through a TCP stateless server (Python), which stores unpulled messages and client data in an SQLite database.
+Sending encrypted messages between clients using end-to-end encryption through a TCP server.
+&nbsp;

+## Technology Stack
+- **Clients (C++)**: handles cryptographic operations and message encryption.
+- **Server (Python)**: a TCP server that handles requests from clients in a stateless manner and interacts with the database.
+- **SQLite Database**: a lightweight database that stores unpulled messages and client data.

+## Cryptography
+- **Crypto++**: Used by the clients for generating public/private key pairs and performing encryption/decryption operations with asymmetric (public/private key) and symmetric (shared key) encryption.
+- **End-to-End Encryption**: Messages are encrypted using **public-key cryptography** for the initial key exchange and symmetric encryption for message transmission, ensuring end-to-end security.
+The server only relays encrypted messages without access to their content.

 ```mermaid
 sequenceDiagram